Under current Virginia laws, undocumented immigrants have a legal right to file personal injury lawsuits.

 Does My Immigration Status Matter in a Virginia Personal Injury Lawsuit?

 In general, no. Under Virginia law, everyone in Virginia has the same right to file a personal injury lawsuit, regardless of their immigration status.

-Personal injury cases in which the plaintiff is an undocumented immigrant frequently require special consideration and expert knowledge that not all personal injury lawyers have.
+Cases in which the plaintiff is an undocumented immigrant frequently require special consideration and expert knowledge that not all personal injury lawyers have.

-Instead, consider hiring a personal injury lawyer who also has a strong background in immigration law.
+For this reason, it’s important that you consider hiring a personal injury lawyer who also has a strong background in immigration law.

 By choosing an attorney who understands the special challenges and risks undocumented immigrants face in the legal system, you can increase your chances of receiving a fair settlement.

 Workers’ Compensation for Undocumented Immigrants

 Normally, individuals who are injured on the job can file workers’ compensation claims against their employers to recover lost wages and other damages.

 However, under current Virginia employment law, undocumented immigrants are not eligible for the exact same forms of workers’ compensation as those who can work legally.